“You’re too big for him.”

 that I needed to be smaller.
 I started using exercise as punishment.
 I started starving myself.
 If I had dessert with friends or a cupcake at a holiday party I went home and did an extra cardio session to work it off.
 The “fat burning zone” and the “calories burned” counter on the elliptical machine became my guide.
 When I started to see my spine with more clarity I thought that I was finally beginning to arrive.

 Thankfully, I had people in my life who intervened and helped me get back on track with healthy eating and exercise habits (you can read more about that here).
-And while I never did go back to extreme dieting and 2.5 hour+ training sessions, I thought that all of the head games over my body image was behind me…..until I got pregnant.
+And while I never did go back to extreme dieting and 2.5 hour+ training sessions, I thought that all of the head games over my body image was behind me…..until I got pregnant with my first son.

 The expectations for the expecting woman are intense.
 Everyone has an idea of how much weight you “should” be gaining per week and how quickly you should be able to “bounce back” after you give birth.
 And, I’ll be honest…..as a fitness professional, I fell into the trap of putting a lot of pressure on myself to look a certain way postpartum.
 At first, the weight fell off pretty quickly, but then there was a stall, and I started to worry.
 “You’re too big.”